ripta/tpl/README.md

 	return fmt.Sprint("foo")
 }
 ```
-The above code makes it possible to evaluate `{{ foo }}` in templates.
+Assuming the above code is compiled into myfuncs.so (see how below), tpl can evaluate
+`{{ myfuncs_foo }}` in templates.
+That is to say, tpl prefixes all functions defined
+in plugins with the file's name followed by an underscore.

-To build it into a plugin, run:
+To build this plugin, run:
 ```
-go build -buildmode plugin -o test/plugins/libfoo_func_map.so test/plugins/foo_func_map.go
+go build -buildmode plugin -o test/plugins/myfuncs.so test/plugins/myfuncs.go
 ```

 In order for tpl to load your plugins, you must pass the `-plugins-dir $dir` option